bgaber/terraform/aws/fedramp/automated-datadog-agent-upgrade/README.md

 ## Setup of Lambda Layer

 ```
-cd ~/terraform/aws/automated-agent-installation/modules/eb_lambda
+cd ~/terraform/aws/automated-datadog-agent-upgrade/modules/eb_lambda
 mkdir -p python/lib/python3.12/site-packages
 pip install requests -t python/lib/python3.12/site-packages
 zip -r artifacts/requests-layer.zip python
 ```

-# ToDo
+# To Do

-## Create AWS IAM Role in each account that will be assumed by Lambda Function - DONE
+### Create AWS IAM Role in each account that will be assumed by Lambda Function - DONE

-## Follow Mike's example in https://gitlab.tecsysrd.cloud/ops/noc/iam-keys-rotation-check to deploy IAM Roles in all AWS accounts.
+### Follow Mike's example in https://gitlab.tecsysrd.cloud/ops/noc/iam-keys-rotation-check to deploy IAM Roles in all AWS accounts.

-## Modify SSM Document so that is it shared to all AWS accounts - DONE
+### Modify SSM Document so that is it shared to all AWS accounts - DONE

-## Modify Lambda Function to call SSM Document in all AWS accounts - DONE
+### Modify Lambda Function to call SSM Document in all AWS accounts - DONE

-## Use Guilherme's dd-monitor-auto-mute Lambda function to Mute Datadog Monitor - IN PROGRESS
+### Use Guilherme's dd-monitor-auto-mute Lambda function to Mute Datadog Monitor - IN PROGRESS

-## Enhance with additin of SSM State Manager - IN PROGRESS
+### Enhance with addition of SSM State Manager - DONE